 There are a number of sayings along the lines of "There is more than one way to climb a tree."
 This is the same at AFS-USA when we look at the variety of volunteer roles and tasks in a team.
 At AFS-USA, there is more than one way to organize a group of volunteers to support your Team goals and your ability to deliver quality AFS program experiences in your community.

 How the different volunteer roles and tasks are organized within a team is determined by what works best in your team.
-This is developed by the Volunteer Leadership Team in consultation and with support from the TDS (Team Development Specialist) and the local volunteers.
+This is developed by the Volunteer Leadership Team in consultation and with support from the Organizational Development Specialist and the local volunteers.

 There are a few volunteer role "requirements" at AFS-USA.
 And those are: